lcharette/UF_FormGenerator/README.md

 # Form Generator Sprinkle for [UserFrosting 4](https://www.userfrosting.com)
 This Sprinkle provides helper classes, Twig template and JavaScript plugins to generate HTML forms, modals and confirm modal bases on UserFrosting/[validation schemas](https://learn.userfrosting.com/routes-and-controllers/client-input/validation).

-> This version only works with UserFrosting 4.1.x !
+> This version requires UserFrosting 4.2 and up.
+Check out FormGenerator 2.x for UF 4.1 support.

 # Help and Contributing

 If you need help using this sprinkle or found any bug, feels free to open an issue or submit a pull request.
 You can also find me on the [UserFrosting Chat](https://chat.userfrosting.com/) most of the time for direct support.

 <a href='https://ko-fi.com/A7052ICP' target='_blank'><img height='36' style='border:0px;height:36px;' src='https://az743702.vo.msecnd.net/cdn/kofi4.png?v=0' border='0' alt='Buy Me a Coffee at ko-fi.com' /></a>